JLZ22/JLZ22/README.md

 # 💫 About Me:
-I am a AI + CS double major at Purdue University.
+I am a AI + CS double major at Purdue University and expecting to graduate in Spring of 2026.
 I currently have a few projects that are on the backburner, but my primary focus is on developing foreign object detection for an assembly line by leveraging computer vision.

 ## 🌐 Socials: